zhixuan-lin/cs285-fall-2019/hw2/notes.md

         q_values = sum_rewards(batch)
         nn_baselines = baseline(observations)
         advantages = q_value - nn_baselines
-        # Normalize.
+        # Advantage normalization.
 Note this is not average baseline.
 It is something else.
         advantages = normalize_over_batch(advantages)
         # Do one gradient update
         agent.train(advantages, batch)
-        # Do one gradient update.
+        # Do one gradient update to.
 Yes, only one, because the batch size is huge.
-It doesn't work very well though.
-Not very useful
+In actor-critic this will not work, because the target is wrong in actor-critic.
+Refer to HW3
         agent.update_baseline(q_values, batch)
 ```